Parc des Combes

-The Parc des Combes is a park located in Le Creusot, in Burgundy, France.
-The wooded park forms a tourist attraction, served by a tourist train, called Train des combes.
+Parc des Combes is an amusement park located in Le Creusot, in Burgundy, France.
+The wooded park is a part of the Les Chemins de Fer du Creusot ("Creusot Railways" in English) tourist attraction, served by the Train des Combes tourist train.
 The French word Combe can be translated as anticlinal valley, given that the park is located on an old Morvan valley.
 On the top of the hill, near the tourist train station, there is a roller coaster and karting.

+History

+The 241 P 17 steam locomotive was first built in between 1947 and 1949.